rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 <span class="caption">Listing 11-5: The `Rectangle` struct and its `can_hold`
 method from Chapter 5 </span>

-The `can_hold` method returns a boolean, which means it's a perfect use case for the `assert!` macro.
-In Listing 11-6, let's write a test that exercises the `can_hold` method by creating a `Rectangle` instance that has a length of 8 and a width of 7, and asserting that it can hold another `Rectangle` instance that has a length of 5 and a width of 1:
+The `can_hold` method returns a boolean, which means it’s a perfect use case for the `assert!` macro.
+In Listing 11-6, let’s write a test that exercises the `can_hold` method by creating a `Rectangle` instance that has a length of 8 and a width of 7, and asserting that it can hold another `Rectangle` instance that has a length of 5 and a width of 1: